 London is a huge city that is filled with landmarks, world-class museums, entertainment venues, and tourist attractions.
 So trying to see the best of London in a day is not an easy task, especially if you want to make the most out of your time, but also keep it enjoyable and fun.

-Yes, there are many amazing places to visit, great rooftop bars, and hidden gems in London that would make any visit more memorable… But unless you have much more than one day, you will probably not want to waste your time traveling to the other side of the city in search of a tiny museum or a cute local restaurant that someone recommended…
+Yes, there are many amazing places to visit, great rooftop bars, and hidden gems in London that would make any visit more memorable… But if you only have one day, you will probably not want to waste your precious time traveling to the other side of the city in search of a tiny museum or a cute local restaurant that someone recommended…

-With just a day in London, you will probably want to see the major landmarks and at least a few of the top sights that London is famous for.
+The good news is that even with just a day in London, you can see (not visit) all the major landmarks and at least a few top sights that London is famous for.

-So this is our no-nonsense guide to the VERY BEST things to see and do in London in one day.
-At the bottom of this article, you can find a short overview of our recommended 1-day London itinerary as well as a map indicating all the places that we mention in this guide.
+In this article, we share a no-nonsense guide to the VERY BEST things to see and do in London in one day.
+At the bottom of this article, you can find a short overview of our recommended 1-day London itinerary as well as a interactive map indicating all the places that we mention in this guide.
 We also include some practical tips for your trip.
 Take a look!

-Good to know: Our recommended London 1-day itinerary takes into account the locations and the opening times of the main attractions so that you can actually visit some of them if you want to.
-Although, keep in mind that with just a day in London, you will have to be very selective about the places you decide to visit inside.
-As you can imagine, this takes much more time and planning compared to just seeing the landmarks from the outside.
+Good to know: Our recommended London 1-day itinerary is packed but doable.
+It takes into account the locations and the opening times of the main attractions so that you can actually visit some of them if you want to.
+Just keep in mind that with just a day in London, you will have to be very selective about the places you decide to visit inside (vs. just seeing them from the outside).

 TIP: As an absolute minimum, we recommend that you do a Thames Cruise, plus take a ride on the iconic London Eye and/or visit the viewing decks at The Shard.
 The views are amazing from both!
 And because you can get timed-entry tickets (or fast-track tickets at London Eye) it’s well worth it, even if your time in the city is limited.
 You will find more information about these and other landmarks further below.